Ergonomics | Employee Wellness

 Office Ergonomics: Neutral Posture

 Work Exercises and Stretches, National Institutes of Health

 Work From Home: Ergonomics, Faculty and Staff Covid-19 Wellness Resource Guide

-Ergonomics and Work Well-Being Presented by Pacific University Wellness Coordinator, Jamie Loken
+Ergonomics and Work Well-Being Presented through Pacific University Human Resources

 We dedicate a considerable portion of our lives to work, and how you feel while you work can impact your entire life.
 Watch this session to learn how to adjust your office workspace for optimal comfort and overall health.
 Guidance will also be provided for those who work from home and have variable resources in their work areas.
 In addition to equipment setup and ideal body positioning, this workshop will address strategies to care for short-and long-term well-being – whether you’re in or out of your traditional office environment.

 Reminder | Any augmentation of existing furniture must be approved by the Facilities, and on a case-by-case basis, additional accommodation requests may also require Facilities approval.